12 High-Fiber Recipes to Add to Your Diet

 Here are 12 high-fiber recipes (those that provide at least 20 percent of the recommended daily intake per serving) to help you do just that.

 1. All About Chocolate Shakeology (9 grams)

 What do we wish we could eat for breakfast (and lunch, and dinner)?
 Chocolate, extra chocolate, and even more chocolate.

-But this Triple Chocolate Shakeology smoothie is the answer to our chocolate wishes and helps you satisfy those cravings!
+This Triple Chocolate Shakeology smoothie is the answer to our chocolate wishes and is a great addition to a balanced breakfast.

 2. Sheet Pan Sweet Potato Hash with Eggs (8 grams)

 Cumin, chili, and smoked paprika give this filling breakfast recipe a spicy kick.

 3. Mexican Tofu Breakfast Scramble (14 grams)